onepub-dev/dcli/README.md

 ./hello_world
 ```
+Flags:
+    --noclean | -nc : stop dshell from running clean before doing a compile.
+Use this option if you know that you scripts dependency haven't change since the last compile.
+    --install | -i : install the compiled script into the ~/.dshell/bin directory which is on your path.
+    --overwrite | -o : if the target script has already been compiled and installed you must specify the -o flag to allow dshell ot overwrite it.

 ## create
 The create command create a sample DShell script using the given script file name and initialise your project by running `dshell clean`.